 The most important means of surviving a lethal confrontation, according to Cooper, is neither the weapon nor the martial skills.
-The primary tool is the combat mindset as set forth in his book, Principles Of Personal Defense.
+The primary tool is the ‘combat mindset’.

 Cooper presented an adaptation of the Marine Corps system to differentiate states of readiness.
 The color code, as originally introduced by Jeff Cooper, had nothing to do with tactical situations or alertness levels.
 But rather with one’s state of mind.

 As taught by Cooper, it relates to the degree of peril you are willing to do something about — which allows you to move from one level of mindset to another to enable you to properly handle a given situation.